OpenTechSchool/python-data-intro/core/notebook.md

 ## Note about Python 3

 Anaconda and some of the other installers come with Python version 2.
-You may have been using Python version 3 up until now, this is the verison that the Introduction to Programming workshop encourages you to use.
+You may have been using Python version 3 up until now, this is the version that the Introduction to Programming workshop encourages you to use.

 The Python world is slowly migrating towards using Python 3 for everything.
 IPython is available for both 2 & 3, but Anaconda comes with Python 2 as it includes some components which are still Python 2 only.